thomas-crane/pine/readme.md

 npm run lint
 ```

-This command run tslint.
+This command runs tslint.
 You should make sure this passes, as pull requests that do not pass this command will be rejected.